 Thanks for your comments,

-I realize this is probably a heck or a topic for non-technical folks (you are all volunteers from what I read - thanks for all you efforts, by the way), but the inconsistencies about purgatory still bother me.
+I realize this is probably a heck of a topic for non-technical folks but the inconsistencies about Purgatory still bother me.

-Or am I wrong, and the indulgence only does away with the temporal debt, but not the more important dross burning?
+• Or does the indulgence only remove the temporal debt, but not the more important dross burning?

 Bill